blucz/beprepared/README.md

           workspace.run()

 When this workflow is executed, beprepared will first walk the `/path/to/dog_photos` directory to discover images, then ingest them into the workspace.
-Next, we will hit the HumanSelection step, and it will launch a web based UI with a single-task user interface focused solely on filtering images.
-Once all images have been selected or rejected, it can move on to the next step.
+Next, it will hit the HumanSelection step, and launch a web based UI with a single-task user interface focused solely on filtering images.
+Once all images have been filtered by a human, it can move on to the next step.

 Each step along the way is cached, on an image-by-image basis.
 So if you run the workflow again, it will not need to